VILLASframework/documentation/docs/index.md

 ## Contact / Mailing list

 The project is using a public [mailing list](https://mailman.rwth-aachen.de/mailman/listinfo/villas) for announcements and general discussions.
-Please click on the link above to subsribe.
+Please click on the link above to subscribe.

 [Steffen Vogel](mailto:svogel2@eonerc.rwth-aachen.de) is coordinating development of VILLASframework and its application in project at ACS.